-Another problem the British Army faced was the wooded and hilly terrain of the American colonies.
+Another weakness of the British army was fighting on the unfamiliar wooded and hilly terrain of the American colonies.
 The British sought flat, open ground so that they could fight in the European style they were accustomed to, with lines of men blasting away at each other with muskets from 50-75 yards.
 (Although the British had defeated the French in the French and Indian War, their most crucial victory had been at Quebec, on the Plains of Abraham, where the two foes battled as they might have in France).
 American soldiers were much more willing to fight from concealment and retreat to fight another day, leaving the British, their supply lines growing ever attenuated and more perilous, chasing after them.

 A Fighting Rabble